 Christopher and Mary had five children, four born in England and the fifth Georgiana born in Australia at Digby.
 Sadly Georgiana died aged five in 1865.
 The remaining four children all married and raised families.
 They were:

 Francis Stubbs Coulson – Born 1842 Yorkshire Died 1916 Victoria.
 Frank married Harriet Diwell, daughter of William Diwell and Margaret Turner in 1873.
 They had 13 children and lived in the Dwyers Creek/Merino area during their married lives.
 Descendants’ surnames include Miller, Cameron, and Gull.

 Betsy Ann Coulson – Born 1845 Westminster, London, England Died 1896 Casterton, Victoria.
 Betsy married Joseph Wombell, and they had six known children.
 Descendants’ surnames include Petterd, Chester, and Rowely.

 Christopher Coulson Jnr – Born 1847 Pimlico, London Died 1893 Merino, Victoria.
 Chris married Lorina Ann Eastick in 1872.
 They had nine known children and their descendants’ surnames include Crawley, Grant, Ames, and Stanmore

 Amy Oliver Coulson – Born 1852 Pimlico, London Died 1926.
 Amy married Alexander Cameron in 1875.
 They had three known children.
 Descendants’ surnames include Milward and McCombe

 I have researched enough of my family tree to know I will not unearth an ancestor who had contact with the early days of the racing and horse breeding industry in the Western District.
-A romantic time when Adam Lindsay Gordon wrote of the fields of Coleraine, there was a racecourse in most towns and the early horses, ancestors themselves to many Western District progeny, where swum to shore from boats.
-That is why I wish I were related to Christopher Coulson.
+A romantic time when Adam Lindsay Gordon wrote of the fields of Coleraine, there was a racecourse in most towns and the early horses, ancestors themselves to many Western District progeny, were swum to shore from boats.
+That is why I wish I was related to Christopher Coulson.